stanfordnlp/mac-network/readme.md

   <img src="https://cs.stanford.edu/people/dorarad/visual2.png" style="float:right" width="390px">
 </div>

+**Note: In the original version of the code there was a small typo which led to models looking at the wrong images.
+It is fixed now, so please make sure to work with the most updated version of the repository.
+Thanks!**

 ## Requirements
 - Tensorflow (originally has been developed with 1.3 but should work for later versions as well).
 - We have performed experiments on Maxwell Titan X GPU.
 We assume 12GB of GPU memory.